soleti/mu2e_plotter/README.md

 my_plotter = plotter.Plotter(samples, weights)
 ```

-The main method is `plot_variable` which can manipulate different variables and apply queries to the dataframe.
-It also possible to categorize the events according to the PDG code (`demcgen_pdg`) or the [GenID](https://github.com/Mu2e/Offline/blob/master/MCDataProducts/inc/GenId.hh) code (`demcgen_gen`).
+The main method is `plot_variable` which can manipulate different variables and query the dataframe.
+It is also possible to categorize the events according to the PDG code (`demcgen_pdg`) or the [GenID](https://github.com/Mu2e/Offline/blob/master/MCDataProducts/inc/GenId.hh) code (`demcgen_gen`).

 This example shows how to plot the reconstructed momentum categorized by GenID code:
 ```python